defano/wyldcard/README.md

 A _factor_ is an expression that refers to a part (like a card, button or field) that WyldCard interprets in whichever way is most meaningful in the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or background.
-But if you say `go to cd field 1`, WyldCard will assume that because it can't navigate to a field, you mean that it should go wherever the text of that field refers.
-If no such field exists, or if the text contained in that field doesn't actually refer to a navigable destination (like `card 1`, `stack "My other stack"`, or `any card in the first background of this stack`) then WyldCard will produce an error.
-The same is true of other values as well: You could _go_ to a variable (`go to x`), a property (`go to the name of me`), or any other expression provided it can be evaluated as a navigable destination.
+If you say `go to cd field 1`, WyldCard will assume that what you really mean is that it should go wherever the text of that field refers, because it can't navigate to a field.
+Of course, if no such field exists, or if the text contained in that field doesn't actually refer to a navigable destination (such as `card 3 of stack "Fun Games"`) then WyldCard will produce an error.
+The same is true of other expression types as well, provided they can be evaluated as a navigable destination (`go to x`, `go to the name of me`).

-#### How do factors work in WyldCard
+#### How factors work in WyldCard

 When a HyperTalk command expects an argument conforming to a specific object type (like a button), it uses this algorithm to determine how to interpret the factor:

 1. If the argument expression is a _grouped expression_ (that is, it has parentheses around it) then the expression inside the parens is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
 If the re-interpreted expression refers to an object of the expected type, then that object becomes the argument to the command.
 For example, consider a card in which `card field 1` contains the text `card button 1`.
 On this card, the command `hide card field 1` has the effect of hiding the first card field, but, the command `hide (card field 1)` hides the button `card button 1`, not the field.

-2. If the expression is an _object literal_ referring directly to the expected object type, then the literal value is used as the argument to the command.
-In the previous example, removing the parentheses from the command causes the field itself to be hidden (because `card field 1` is an object literal in the command `hide card field 1`).
+2. If the expression is an _object literal_ referring directly to the expected object type, then the literal value is accepted as the argument to the command.
+In the previous example, removing the parentheses from the command causes the field itself to be hidden because `card field 1` is an acceptable object literal for the `hide` command.

-3. Finally, if the previous attempts don't produce a usable argument, then the expression is evaluated, and the text of result is re-interpreted as a HyperTalk expression.
+3. Finally, if the previous attempts don't produce a usable argument, then the expression is evaluated, and the result is treated as the argument.
+For example, when executing the command `hide x`, we find that `x` is neither a grouped expression, nor is it an object literal.
+HyperTalk then attempts to evaluate `x` as an expression.
+If a variable called `x` exists, then the value of that variable is treated as the argument to `hide`.

 ### Constants and literals

 The table below lists special values that are treated as _constants_ in the language.
 These are special _keywords_ in the language; any unquoted use of these terms evaluates to the specified value.

-Any single-word unquoted literal that is not a language keyword or an in-scope variable will be interpreted as though it were a quoted string literal.
-For example, `put neat into x` is equivalent to `put "neat" into x` (unless there's a variable named `neat`).
-Multi-word unquoted literals are never allowed in WyldCard (e.g., `put hello world` results in a syntax error).

 Constant     | Value
 -------------|---------------------------------------